msupply-foundation/msupply-cold-chain/README.md

 - Setup local node environment as specified in `.nvmrc`: `nvm install && nvm use`.
 - Install/update app dependencies: `yarn install`.

+### Running in an emulator

+Run `yarn start` to start the application in development mode.

 ### Building

 Simply run `yarn build` to build the app.
 If you have the following error:
 `A problem occurred starting process 'command 'node''`